EmbraceLtd/TrayWeek/README.md

 * The first week of the year is the week that contains the first Thursday of the year.
 * Week 1 is called week 1 throughout the whole week.

-Example: Week 1 of 2025 starts on Monday 30 Dec, 2024 and is called week 1 during the whole week, which lasts until Sunday Jan 5, 2025.
+Example: Week 1 of 2025 starts on Monday 30 Dec, 2024 and is called week 1 during the whole week, which lasts until Sunday 5 Jan, 2025.

 Tech